 Here are some tours that include wine tasting that I have found online – because some people just come to Tuscany for food and wine.

-Val D´Órcia – Wine and Cheese Tasting Tour – from Florence
+- Val D´Orcia – Wine and Cheese Tasting Tour – from Florence

 Siena – 1 Day

 The huge Piazza del Campo is the heart of the city and where most of its important events have been held ever since.
-Twice a year, July 2 and August 16, there is a famous horse race takes place here.
+Twice a year, on July 2 and August 16, a famous horse race takes place here.
 Then it gets busy – also, animal fans might not want to attend this kind of cruel event.
 But most of the time, it is a nice and lively square where you can enjoy the Dolce Vita.

-Things to do in Siena in one day:
+Things to do and See in Siena

-- Climb the 400 steps of the Tower of Mangia (it was closed at the time of my visit, but is supposed to offer some of the best views in Tuscany) – located on the Piazza del Campo
+- Climb the 400 steps of the Tower of Mangia, which is located on the Piazza del Campo.
+It was closed at the time of my visit but is supposed to offer some of the best views in Tuscany.

-- Stroll the old town and be ready to find some cute houses around every turn
+- Stroll the old town and be ready to find some cute houses around every turn.

-If you have less than 5 days in Tuscany, then check out this organized tour that allows you to see several towns in Tuscany – including Siena.
+If you have less than 5 days in Tuscany, check out this organized tour that allows you to see several towns in Tuscany – including Siena.

 Where to Stay in Siena

-Arezzo and Cortona – 1 Day
+Arezzo – 0,5 Day

-I was a bit exhausted and forgot what the town was about.
-Due to bad research – or better yet, due to a lack of research – I expected another hilltop village and was surprised that it isn’t a typical medieval town in Tuscany.
+I was a bit exhausted and forgot what the town was about due to bad research – or better yet, due to a lack of research.
+I expected another hilltop village and was surprised that it isn’t a typical medieval town in Tuscany.
 The town square is indeed uphill, but not all of the town – just some parts.Also, I was spoiled with great weather, and I fell in love almost immediately.
 So, if you are 7 days in Tuscany, make visiting this small town a priority.

-Things to do and see in Arezzo:
+Things to Do and See in Arezzo

 - Visit the Arezzo Cathedral